 Once you’ve signed up, you’ll be able to enjoy Hulu on many devices, including mobile, SmartTV, game consoles and so on.
 Check out our guide on how to watch Hulu on your TV if you want to see it on the big screen.

 That said, Hulu is only available to U.S. residents, so if you’re out of the country, you’re going to need to change your location with a virtual private network.
 Our best VPN for Hulu guide can help you with that, though.

 Watch the Bundesliga on FuboTV

 It requires a paid subscription, starting at $55.99 per month for 90 channels and going up to $59.99 per month for 110 channels.
 You can watch it on mobile, tablet, streaming devices and SmartTVs.
-To make your FubuTV subscription more worthwhile, though, you can also watch events from the NFL, MLB, NHL and NBA (also see our guide on how to watch NBA games online).
+To make your FubuTV subscription more worthwhile, though, you can also watch events from the NFL, MLB, NHL and NBA (also see our guides on how to watch NBA games online and how to stream NHL games).
 Plus, there’s a free trial available.